Third rail: Netherlands

-Russian Federation and former Soviet Union

-In all the subways of post-Soviet countries, the contact rail is made to the same standard.

 United States

 In New York City, the New Haven Line of Metro–North Railroad operates electric trains out of Grand Central Terminal that use third rail on the former New York Central Railroad but switch to overhead lines in Pelham to operate out onto the former New York, New Haven and Hartford Railroad.
 The switch is made "on the fly" (at speed), and controlled from the engineer's position.

-The main two stations in New York City – Grand Central and Pennsylvania Station – do not permit diesel locomotives to operate in their tunnels due to the health hazard resulting from the exhaust.
-As such, diesel service on Metro-North, Long Island Rail Road, and Amtrak use dual-mode/electro-diesel locomotives (the P32AC-DM and the DM30AC) that are able to make use of the third rail power in the stations and approaches.
-When under third rail operation, these locomotives are less powerful, so on open-air (non-tunnel) trackage the engines typically run in diesel mode, even where third rail power is available.
+The main two stations in New York City – Grand Central and Pennsylvania Station – do not permit diesel locomotives to operate in their tunnels due to the health hazard from the exhaust.
+As such, diesel service on Metro-North, Long Island Rail Road, and Amtrak use dual-mode/electro-diesel locomotives (the P32AC-DM and the DM30AC) that are able to make use of the third-rail power in the stations and approaches.
+When under third rail operation, these locomotives are less powerful, so on open-air (non-tunnel) trackage the engines typically run in diesel mode, even where third-rail power is available.
 New Jersey Transit also makes use of ALP-45DP dual mode locomotives for operation into Penn Station alongside their normal electric fleet.
 However, their dual mode locomotives make use of the overhead power supply instead, as it is available elsewhere on much of their network.

 In New York City (on most of the island of Manhattan) and in Washington, D.C., local ordinances once required electrified street railways to draw current from a third rail and return the current to a fourth rail, both installed in a continuous vault underneath the street and accessed by means of a collector that passed through a slot between the running rails.
 When streetcars on such systems entered territory where overhead lines were allowed, they stopped over a pit where a man detached the collector (plow) and the motorman placed a trolley pole on the overhead.
-In the US, all these conduit feed powered systems have been discontinued, and either replaced or abandoned altogether.
+In the US, all these conduit-feed powered systems have been discontinued, and either replaced or abandoned altogether.